PantalonOrange/CGI-Serviceprogram/README.md

 # CGI-Serviceprogram

-This is my simple cgi.serviceporgram for my favorit platform IBMi.
+This is my simple cgi.serviceporgram for my favorit platform IBMi.<br>
 This servieprogram handle the incoming and outgoing streams to std-io.

 ## Setup HTTP-Server on IBMi